Trip Details

 • 4400m

 Today's trek to Shey Gompa is challenging because we are going to cross Kang La Pass which is above 5000m.
 So, build up high confidence and get equipped with reliable equipment.
-We ascend up to the apex of Kang La Pass and enjoy dramatic mountain views.
-We capture some beautiful moments spending some time there and trek down to riverside.
+We ascend to the apex of Kang La Pass and enjoy dramatic mountain views.
+We capture some beautiful moments spend some time there and trek down to the riverside.
 Next, we follow the trail along the river bank.
 Passing through incredible pastures and crossing the river several times, we get to Shey Gompa.

 • BF/Lunch/Dinner